cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/execute-workflow.md

 3. Enter the required values and click **Execute** to start the workflow execution.
    You must supply the `node_instance_id` value.
    ![workflows3]( /images/manager/ui-workflows3.png )<br>
-   During the time that the progress spinner is displayed, you can cancel the execution by clicking the **X** button.<br>
+   During the time that the progress spinner is displayed in the top left corner, you can hover over it and e.g. cancel the execution or check logs.<br>

 #### Example: Installing an Application